dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 #### Word Embedding

 Word embedding is applied to the text as a preprocessing method to transform the dataset into a numerical representation, making it suitable for machine learning models.
 Top2Vec uses Doc2Vec and Word2Vec embeddings to group the documents into topics.
 For clustering and BERTopic, we use all-MiniLM-L6-v2, a sentence-transformers model that maps sentences and paragraphs to a 384-dimensional dense vector space.
-This encodes the text in a way that preserves semantic meaning. `TODO: add reasoning behind using Top2Vec and BERTopic`
+This encodes the text in a way that preserves semantic meaning.

 ### Unsupervised Learning